-Living Z Medium Density areas located within an Outline Development Plan
+Medium Density areas located within an Outline Development Plan

-- 4.14.1(a) In Living Z Medium Density areas located within an Outline Development Plan, each dwelling shall be provided with a private outdoor living space with a minimum area of 50m2 and a minimum dimension of 4m. - (b) Where a dwelling forms part of a comprehensive residential development, the minimum area of private outdoor living space is to be 20m with a minimum dimension of 3m (Recommendation 13). - (c) Any area provided by balconies with a minimum dimension of 1.5m counts towards the minimum required area of outdoor living space. - (d) The outdoor living space (excluding balconies) is not to be located between the front building façade and the road boundary.
+4.14.1 In Medium Density areas located within an Outline Development Plan, each dwelling shall be provided with a private outdoor living space with a minimum area of 50m2 and a minimum dimension of 4m, except that the area provided by balconies with a minimum dimension of 1.5m may also count towards the 50m2.
+The outdoor living space (excluding balconies) is not to be located between the front building façade and the road boundary.